Marietas/Plotly_Project/README.md

 The dynamic dashboard included information such as: **Demographics** and **Type of Bacteria** per volunteer.

-To access the dashboard, please click [here](https://github.com/Marietas/Plotly_Project/blob/main/index.html)
+To access the dashboard's code, please click [here](https://github.com/Marietas/Plotly_Project/blob/main/index.html)